 2. How do I fix the hard disk I/O error?

-To repair the errors, you can use Qiling Disk Master to help you.
+To fix the errors, you can use Qiling Disk Master to assist you.

 3. What is a good IOPS for SSD?

-For an SSD, we suggest 256 gigs.
-If you have a 128-gigabyte drive, it will work fine.
-However, if you're planning on gaming or downloading a lot, we suggest at least a 250 GB drive.
+For an SSD, we suggest a minimum of 256 GB, but 250 GB will also work fine, especially if you're not planning on gaming or downloading a lot.